mechanicaldesign.iit.edu

 • Analysis - Did you use wheels - how did you calculate the load on the axle?
 Did you use skis - what coefficient of friction did you estimate?

-Use all of this information in your design notebook to create a concise report that will be graded as follows:
+Use all of this information in your groups' design notebooks to create a concise report that will be graded as follows:

 • 5.0 = A+, All aspects above are covered and done in a succinct and clear manner.
 Designs were original and well built.
 Back of the envelope analysis was clear and reasonable and/or experiments were thorough and well-conceived.
 Truly a combination of Captain Kirk and Mr. Spock.